-For a decade or so, digital subscriptions have seen tremendous popularity, and both consumers and business owners have equally benefitted from it.
+For a decade or so, digital subscriptions have seen tremendous popularity, and both consumers and business owners have equally benefited from them.
 According to Bloomberg, the subscription-based economy has grown nearly 350% from 2012 to 2019, and the subscription businesses revenue increased by 5%, faster than that of fortune-500 companies at the same time.

 Businesses or companies dealing with physical products and services or selling digital products such as educational courses have adapted the subscription business model for securing repeat customers.
 However, transforming the prospects into long-term clients requires proper planning and execution.
-How companies are doing it, and how does subscription marketing differ from traditional marketing or conventional selling model?
-Let’s check out.
+How businesses are doing it, and how does subscription marketing differ from traditional marketing or conventional selling models?
+Let’s check it out.

 What is a digital subscription?

-A digital subscription is trading products or services to the customers on a recurring basis.
-It is a way of approaching customers where the goal is to acquire and retain them for the long-term for making repeat purchases.
+A digital subscription is trading products or services to customers on a recurring basis.
+It is a way of approaching customers where the goal is to acquire and retain them for the long-term so they make repeat purchases.

 4 ways that the subscriptions management software complements your subscription business